wentelteefje/gear-task/gear.md

     Mandatory,
 }
 ```
-In Substrate the runtime constant `NORMAL_DISPATCH_RATIO` is set to $75\\%$ by default, which means that $75\\%$ of the block weight should be made up by extrinsics of type `DispatchClass::Normal`.
-The remaining $25\\%$ can be used up by extrinsics of type `DispatchClass::Operational` and `DispatchClass::Mandatory`.
+In Substrate, the runtime constant `NORMAL_DISPATCH_RATIO` is set to $80\%$ by default, meaning that $80\%$ of the block weight should be comprised of extrinsics of type `DispatchClass::Normal`.
+The remaining $20\%$ can be used by extrinsics of type `DispatchClass::Operational` and `DispatchClass::Mandatory`.
 Inherents are typically of type `DispatchClass::Mandatory`.

-Both time and block size (i.e. weight) constraints are related in the sense that, weight is defined as units of compute per time.
-Therefore, theoretically, it's possible to measure time in terms of weight, and vice versa.
-In reality though, this often does not work perfectly and we need both approaches together to maintain consistent block production.
+Both time and block size (i.e., weight) constraints are related because weight is defined as units of computation per time.
+Therefore, theoretically, it is possible to measure time in terms of weight, and vice versa.
+However, in practice, this relationship is not perfect, and both approaches are needed together to maintain consistent block production.

 ## 3. Block Authoring with `Gear Protocol`
 ### 3.1 Custom `BlockBuilder` Implementation in Gear Protocol
-In Gear Protocol there exists a special inherent called `Gear::run` (the "pseudo-inherent"), which is responsible for processing Gear's message queue.
-In Gear Protocol messages serve as the primary interface for communication between actors (users and programs).
+In Gear Protocol, there exists a special inherent called `Gear::run` (also known as the pseudo-inherent), responsible for processing Gear's message queue.
+In Gear Protocol, messages serve as the primary interface for communication between actors (users and programs).
 Each Gear program includes code to handle incoming messages.
-During the processing of these messages, programs can send messages to other programs or users, including replies to the original message.
+During message processing, programs can send messages to other programs or users, including replies to the original message.
 Gear nodes maintain a global message queue.
 Users can send transactions containing one or more messages to specific programs via a Gear node, which populates the message queue.
-During block authoring, messages are dequeued and delivered to their respective programs.
+During block authoring, messages are dequeued and delivered to their respective programs by `Gear::run`.

 The `Gear::run` pseudo-inherent must be added at the end of each block after all other extrinsics have been pushed.
-Furthermore, to ensure consistent block production, this pseudo-inherent must not exceed the block proposing deadline defined by the node client.
-To account for these requirements, Gear Protocol extended Substrate's `BlockBuilder` and `Proposer` implementations.
-The diagram below highlights the changes as opposed to Substrate's native implementation.
+To accommodate these requirements, Gear Protocol extends Substrate's `BlockBuilder` and `Proposer` implementations.
+The diagram below highlights the changes in the block authoring workflow compared to Substrate's native implementation.

 ```mermaid
 %%{init: {'theme':'dark'}}%%